jaswitha12/Quantum-ML-FTSE100/README.md

 # Quantum ML for FTSE 100 Market Direction Prediction

-A Quantum Machine Learning project that uses Variational Quantum Circuits (VQC) to predict the direction of the FTSE 100 stock market index.
+A hybrid quantum–classical machine learning project that uses Variational Quantum Circuits (VQC) to classify the directional movement of the FTSE 100 stock market index.

 ## Project Overview

-This project explores quantum machine learning for financial market direction prediction.
-It uses historical and live market data, feature preprocessing, and Variational Quantum Circuits to classify market movements.
+This project explores Quantum Machine Learning for financial market direction prediction using historical FTSE 100 market data.
+It includes a VQC model, classical machine learning comparison, and LSTM/BiLSTM comparison experiments.

 ## Technologies Used